city41/kof94te/findings/winScene.md

 ## Displaying the winners

 The three routines, 3fd76, 3fdb0, 3fdea all are very similar.
 They move several things into memory, but most notably they move the current team into 10d065-7.
 All three do this.
 They move other things too, but that sticks out.

+## The double words at the end

+At the end of these functions they each move a differet double word to 10d06a

+3fd76 -> 626ee Terry needs to win to hit this, order: Andy/Terry/Joe

+- 10d062: 1112 130f 1011

+3fdb0 -> 62756 Andy needs to win, order: Terry/Andy/Joe

+- 10d062: 1112 130f 1011

+3fdea -> 627be Joe needs to win, order: Andy/Joe/Terry

+- 10d062: 1312 1111 100f

+These seem like rom addresses

+(Terry is the winner)
+having 3fd76 set 62756: from Andy/Terry/Joe to Terry/Andy/Joe
+having 3fd76 set 627be: from Andy/Terry/Joe to Andy/Joe/Terry

+## positioning routine

+The routine at 3fba4 is used to position the portraits, using one of the rom addresses that one of the three init routines set.

+## Plan

+If character is a leader

+- table 626ee -> center
+- 62756 -> left
+- 627be -> right

+If character is second

+- table 62756 -> center
+- 626ee -> left
+- 627be -> right